pozharski/pdbtool/README.md

 * [Setup](#setup)

 ## General info
-This project started as simple PDB (Protein Data Bank) file parser that could be used as a bridge to some more complicated analysis of protein strcutures.
+This project started as simple PDB (Protein Data Bank) file parser that could be used as a bridge to some more complicated analysis of protein structures.

 ## Technologies
 Project is created with: